(Louise Emma Potter)

 Using learning stations

-Learning stations aid teachers when you have multileveled students.
-Students are on task and working at all times, with different objectives and outcomes.
-Read more here.
+Students are on task and working at all times, with different objectives

 Project work

-Students at various levels can contribute to collaborative projects.
 The final products can differentiate according to their language level.

 Nenhum comentário: